mynew4/Testrealm-Core/VPP DEV/readme.txt

-MMOwning Dev Files are insert here.
+﻿MMOwning Dev Files are insert here.
 All Copyright goes to VisionProgrammingProject.
 Publishing without owners ok is strictly forbidden!!